 The wonderful foliage is accented by creamy pink flowers that turn into red berries in the fall.
 You can make wine or jam or leave them on the plants and enjoy the birds who come to feed.

-Black Lace is proving to be very cold hardy.
+Black Lace is very cold hardy.
 It was originally labeled a Zone 6 but so far has handled conditions down to Zone 4.
-I placed three plants in my Zone 5 garden last fall, in three different areas, and each one is still doing well.
 Black Lace can be pruned to fit most gardens or grouped to form a dramatic hedge.

 - Exposure: Full sun for best color

-- Size: 6-8 feet high and wide.
+- Size: 6 to 8 feet high and wide.
 Can be kept smaller with regular pruning or trained into a small tree.

 - Soil: Tolerant of most